axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/portal-style-customization-logos-colors-date-patterns.rst

 ---------------------

 You can change logo and login logo by modifying default logo in PortalStyle project.
-And We recommend you to use an image with transparent background.
+And we recommend using an image with transparent background.

 -  Modify cms entry ``PortalStyle/images/logo/CorporateLogoSvg`` to
    update homepage logo when menu is expanded.
 File type is SVG.
 This approach is highly recommended.